polhenarejos/picokeys-docs/docs/picokeyapp/troubleshooting.md

 # Troubleshooting

-This section lists the most common issues encountered when using **PicoKeyApp**, together with their causes and recommended actions.
+This section lists the most common issues encountered when using **PicoKey App**, together with their causes and recommended actions.

 Read this section carefully before opening a support ticket.